Nitrokey/nitrokey-documentation/source/components/nitrophone/mdm.rst

 7. On your NitroPhone allow the connection.

-8. In the WebADB menu choose "Install APK" and click on "Open" and choose the previously downloaded APK.
+8. In the WebADB menu choose "Install APK", click on "Open", and choose the previously downloaded APK.

 9. Once completed, in the WebADB menu choose "Interactive Shell".
    If you have this error: "Application error: a client-side exeption has occurred" refresh the page or click to "File Manager" and go back to "Interactive Shell".